rjfs/kaggle/toxic_comments/README.md

 Kaggle Toxic Comment Classification Challenge.

-The implemented model was able to achieve a Leaderboard score in the top 25% (1130th in 4551 participants).
+The implemented model was able to achieve a Leaderboard score in the top 25% (1130th out of 4551 participants).

 Project Organization